Afghan-Style Cauliflower with Tomato Sauce (Gulpea)

-Florets of cauliflower are stewed in a fragrant garlic-laced tomato sauce of fried onion, spices, and jalapeño in this Afghan dish from Nawida Saidhosin, a home cook and teacher from New York’s League of Kitchens.
+Cauliflower florets are stewed in a fragrant garlic-laced tomato sauce of fried onion, spices, and jalapeño in this Afghan dish from Nawida Saidhosin, a home cook and teacher at New York’s League of Kitchens.
+When she emigrated to America, Saidhosin substituted jalapeños as an ingredient, and now prefers their flavor to the green chiles of her homeland.
+Check out all of our cauliflower recipes here.

 - 1 tbsp. ground turmeric